MicrosoftDocs/cpp-docs/docs/parallel/amp/graphics-cpp-amp.md

 ## Texture View Classes

-C++ AMP introduces the [texture_view Class](../../parallel/amp/reference/texture-view-class.md) in [!INCLUDE[vs_dev12](../../atl-mfc-shared/includes/vs_dev12_md.md)].
+C++ AMP introduces the [texture_view Class](../../parallel/amp/reference/texture-view-class.md) in Visual Studio 2013.
 Texture views support the same texel types and ranks as the [texture Class](../../parallel/amp/reference/texture-class.md), but unlike textures, they provide access to additional hardware features such as texture sampling and mipmaps.
 Texture views support read-only, write-only, and read-write access to the underlying texture data.

 - Read-only access is provided by the `texture_view<const T, N>` template specialization, which supports elements that have 1, 2, or 4 components, texture sampling, and dynamic access to a range of mipmap levels that are determined when the view is instantiated.